-Adult giant swallowtails are the largest butterfly in Missouri.
-The overall color of wings (top side) and body is dark blackish-brown, with bands composed of several yellow spots.
+The giant swallowtail is the largest butterfly in Missouri.
+The overall color of wings (top side) and body is dark blackish brown, with bands composed of several yellow spots.
 There is a yellow spot at the tip of each hindwing “tail.”
-The undersides of wings are primarily yellow, with black, blue and red markings.
+The undersides of wings are primarily yellow, with black, blue, and red markings.
 There are yellow stripes on the abdomen.

-Larvae vary depending on stage of development.
-Overall the coloring is brown with grayish-white markings, a patch at the end of the abdomen, and a wide saddle mark of the same color in center of the body.
-The osmetria (hornlike appendages that protrude when the larva is disturbed) are pinkish or red.
+The caterpillars vary depending on stage of development.
+They mimic bird droppings.
+Overall, the coloring is brown with grayish-white markings, a patch at the end of the abdomen, and a wide saddle mark of the same color in center of the body.
+The osmeterium (a paired, hornlike appendage that protrudes when the larva is disturbed) is pinkish or red.

 Wingspan: 3¾ to 5½ inches.

 People usually see giant swallowtails in gardens, fields, and open woods.
 Adults are avid flower visitors and are sometimes found at mud puddles.
 To avoid predation, young stages of larvae resemble bird droppings, and older stages look more like little snakes and are also camouflaged against tree bark.